qingreee1/material-theme-jetbrains-docs/docs/development/analytics.md

 ## Opt-in and Opt-out

 These metrics are opt-in by default.
 This means that unless you specifically consent to upload analytics data, these will not be collected.
-The consent is shown via a Notification just like Jetbrains's own consent.
+The consent is shown via a Notification just like JetBrains's own consent.

 Whether you choose yes or no, this consent will not appear unless you cleanup your settings.